The Nuts & Bolts of a Winning CRM Implementation

 Activity: You can’t close deals without having interactions with your prospects.
 Activities are all the interactions you have people as you journey down your sales process.
 An Activity might be an email, a phone call, a demo, a meeting, etc. All of these various Activities should be logged into your CRM and associated with the correct Lead, Contact and/or Deal.

-Pipeline: In sales, a Pipeline is systematic approach to selling your product or service.
-Modern CRMs have take a visual approach to showing exactly what Deals are in the Pipeline and there corresponding stage.
+Pipeline: In sales, a Pipeline is a systematic approach to selling your product or service.
+Modern CRMs have to take a visual approach to show exactly what Deals are in the Pipeline and their the corresponding stage.
 A Pipeline gives you the ability to understand which stage every Deal is at and are there enough deals in your Pipeline to hit your weekly/monthly numbers.

 Just having Deals in your Pipeline is not enough.
 You need to religious measure all the Deal activity in your Pipeline.
 A few common Deal metrics are:

 - Number of active deals in your pipeline

 - Average dollar size of the deals in your pipeline